 Making A Will

 Now is a good time to write your will.
 If you’ve got one already, now is a great time to review and update it.
-Contact us today to discuss your will.
+Our solicitors are working throughout Monmouthshire, Chepstow, Forest of Dean and across England and Wales, contact us today to discuss your will.

 There are lots of misconceptions about wills, so let’s dispose of some of them straight away.

 “I Haven’t Got Anything To Leave”

 Many people think that they are not ‘worth enough’ to need a will.
 But most of us in fact own more than we think, when you take into account a house or flat, possessions, electronic equipment, vehicles, savings, pension, etc. While you may not own much when starting out in life and at work, as you get into your 30s and 40s, it is often surprising to tot up the value of your assets.

 “Everything’s Going To My Family Anyway – Why Do I Need A Will?”

 A will lets you yourself decide who should inherit your estate – if you don’t do it, then the state will decide for you.
 Even if you intend to leave everything to your husband, wife, partner and/or children – and are happy to let the intestacy rules take care of that – a will can provide for much more than who gets what.